judy3/HelloWorld/python_watchdog/readme.txt

 Before using watchdog, you need to install it.
 ref: https://github.com/gorakhargosh/watchdog/

-After finished the script, if you'd like to cotinueously monitor, you can make the script auto start when restart the server.
+If you'd like to cotinueously monitor, you can make the script auto start when restart the server.
 I've configured a systemd job.

 1)cd /etc/systemd/system